Skip to content

 The Promise of Manager Enablement: High Performance Culture

-Manager enablement is an approach to performance management that focuses on empowering managers to be success enablers for their employees.
+Manager enablement is an approach to performance management that focuses on empowering managers to be successful enablers for their employees.
 This means shifting the focus from just evaluating performance to creating an environment that encourages growth and development, collaboration, and innovation.

 One of the key benefits of manager enablement is that it can help to create a high-performance culture.
 When managers are empowered to focus on developing their employees, they are more likely to create a workplace where everyone feels nurtured and motivated to give their best.
 This can lead to increased engagement, productivity, innovation, and employee retention.